Temple Shalom By-Laws

 8.1 At least sixty days before the Annual General Meeting the Board shall appoint a Nominating Committee of three persons drawn from the membership eligible to vote at meetings for the purpose of nominating qualified persons for election as an Officer or Board member.

-8.2 At least thirty days before the Annual General Meeting the Nomination Nominating Committee shall submit to the Board a written report containing the names of the persons nominated and an indication that each nominee has accepted the nomination.
+8.2 At least thirty days before the Annual General Meeting the Nomination Nominating Committee shall submit to the Board a written report containing the names of the persons from the current membership nominated and an indication that each nominee has accepted the nomination.

 8.3 At the Annual General Meeting two Members eligible to vote may nominate a qualified person for any position of Officer or at large Board member.